-General Maintenance Each Henri fountain comes complete with pump, connections and specific instructions.
-Please refer to those separate fountain instructions for installation and assembly of your fountain.
+Each Henri fountain comes complete with pump, tubing, connections and instructions.
+Please refer to the fountain instructions for installation and assembly of your fountain.

-All Henri fountains recirculate water using a submersible pump located within the unit.
-The pump should be plugged into a GFCI receptacle only.
-To avoid damage to the pump, your fountain should never be allowed to run dry.
-Please refer to separate pump instructions for further information on pump care and maintenance.
+All fountains recirculate water using a submersible pump located within the unit.
+The pump should be plugged into only a GFCI receptacle.
+To avoid damage to the pump, your fountain should never be allowed to run dry or the pump should not get plugged with debris.
+Please refer to your pump instructions for further information on pump care and maintenance.

 Henri fountains are handmade of premium cast stone, and are most often finished with either penetrating stains or sealer-type paints.
 Often, various relic and antique looks are then created by hand for a rich appearance.
 Henri Studio offers a wide range of beautiful, trend-setting finishes, which will weather and age gracefully over the years to unique effect.
 Your fountain may also be in natural, unfinished cast stone.

-Should you choose to refinish your fountain after a number of years, we can provide you with a Henri Refinishing Kit.
+If you choose to refinish your fountain, we can provide you with a Henri Refinishing Kit.
 For finishes using matte or clear sealers, Henri Sealer Spray is an effective treatment.
 And, to protect the appearance of products finished in Henri Relic Stains, use Henri Relic Sealer.

 Depending upon temperature and evaporation, you may encounter a build up of white residue on the surfaces of your fountain.
 This is unavoidable in areas with high mineral content, especially calcium and lime, in the local water supply.
 More frequent rinsing of the fountain and replacement of the water will help to minimize this occurrence.
-To remove lime buildup, use Henri Lime Remover, available from your local Henri dealer or at www.henristudio.com.
+To remove lime buildup, use a Calcium-Lime Remover.
 This surface cleaner is designed to foam away lime deposits without damaging the cast stone surface.
 Be sure to follow all cleaning directions on the bottle.

-To help keep fountain water clear from sludge, algae and cloudiness, starting with a clean fountain and clean fresh water, we recommend the use of Hydrogen Peroxide at a rate of one tablespoon per gallon.
+To help keep fountain water clear from sludge, algae and cloudiness, starting with a clean fountain and clean fresh water, we recommend the use of hydrogen peroxide at one tablespoon per gallon.
 To protect the finish, pumps, and tubing, do NOT use chlorine or harsh chemicals such as TSP or CLR to clean or clear the water.
-Using distilled water, or water from a water softener, will respectively eliminate or reduce mineral buildup.
+Distilled water or water from a water softener will respectively eliminate or reduce mineral buildup.
 Maintain a fountain free of leaves and debris, and clean the pump as often as needed with a 50/50 mix of water/vinegar.